Matt Borgschulte

-Matt Borgschulte is an American professional baseball coach for the Baltimore Orioles of Major League Baseball.
+Matthew Borgschulte (born October 29, 1990) is an American professional baseball coach who most recently served as the hitting coach for the Minnesota Twins of Major League Baseball (MLB).

+Playing career

 Borgschulte attended Parkway Central High School in Chesterfield, Missouri.
 He attended Western Kentucky University and Drury University, where he played college baseball for the Western Kentucky Hilltoppers and the Drury Panthers.

+Coaching career

 Borgschulte was the hitting coach for Southeast Missouri State University in 2015 and 2016.
 He joined the Minnesota Twins organization in 2018 as the hitting coach for the Gulf Coast League Twins.
 In 2019, he was hitting coach for the Fort Myers Miracle, and he was promoted to be the hitting coach for the Rochester Red Wings in the 2020 season.

 In 2021, Borgschulte was the hitting coach for the St. Paul Saints.
 After the 2021 season, the Baltimore Orioles hired Borgschulte and Ryan Fuller as co-hitting coaches.

+On October 14, 2024, Borgschulte left the Orioles to become the primary hitting coach for the Minnesota Twins.
+On November 13, 2025, the Twins hired Keith Beauregard as their hitting coach, replacing Borgschulte.